YAKSHITH684/AI-Customer-Support/README.md

 - Rate-limited auth endpoints, request validation via express-validator
 - PII (card numbers, national ID patterns) redacted from ticket content before it reaches any LLM provider
 - Missing/expired integration credentials surface as explicit `INTEGRATION_NOT_CONNECTED` / `AUTH_EXPIRED` errors rather than silent failures

----

-## 📄 License

-No license specified yet — add one (MIT is a common default) if you plan to accept external contributions or open-source this project. |